SolidOS/mashlib/README.md

 You can see example usage in the [SolidOS Databrowser Webapp code](https://github.com/solid/mashlib/blob/main/static/browse.html#L11).

+## Code changes due to moving authn from solid-ui to solid-logic

+Some packages have been moved and with them some functions too.
+Here we report on these changes:

+### Solid-ui & Solid-logic related:

+* There is no more `authn` as you might have known it in solid-ui pre mashlib version 1.7.18 (solid-ui 2.4.16).
+* There are still functions in solid-ui which initially were found under `solid-ui/authn` are now under `solid-ui/login`.
+* Two functions were renamed:
+    * logInLoadPreferences -> ensureLoadedPreferences
+    * logInLoadProfile -> ensureLoadedProfile
+    * logIn -> ensureLoggedIn

+Functions that moved:

+* `currentUser`, `checkUser`, `saveUser`, `offlineTestID` are now part of `solid-logic/authn/SolidAuthnLogic.ts`-> this is because `authn` itself moved to solid-logic.
+* `setACLUserPublic`, `fetchACLRel` are not part of `solid-logic/src/acl/aclLogic.ts/` and are exported in [index.ts](https://github.com/solid/solid-logic/blob/f606b31382a416ee6188930c3ca05cb4ae73cbda/src/index.ts#L12).
+* `loadIndex`, `loadTypeIndexes`, `ensureTypeIndexes`, `registerInTypeIndex` and are exported in [index.ts](https://github.com/solid/solid-logic/blob/f606b31382a416ee6188930c3ca05cb4ae73cbda/src/index.ts#L16).

 ## The databrowser hack: upgrading your browser

 This refers to a specific way in which the mashlib is deployed for users who at first only have a conventional web browser - a hypertext browser not a data browser.
 It is a hack -- in the original computing sense of a crafty, though not beautiful, little thing which gets the job done.